reedhedges/AMRISim/README.md

 AMRISim then creates a Pioneer control interface and a ROS1 interface for each simulated robot (unless disabled).

-*Note*: it is possible for multiple ROS1 clients to connect to the ROS1 interface, and for one client program to connect to the Pioneer interface (using the ARIA library).
-However, it is not generally possible for any ROS1 clients to control a robot through the ROS1 interface while a Pioneer client is connected as well, since conflicting motion commands will be received through both interfaces.
-Multiple ROS1 clients sending continuous or frequent motion commands will also conflict.
+*Note*: it is possible for multiple ROS clients to connect to the ROS1 interface, and for one client program to connect to the Pioneer interface (using the ARIA library).
+However, it is not generally possible for any ROS clients to control a robot through the ROS1 interface while a Pioneer client is connected as well, since conflicting motion commands will be received through both interfaces.
+Multiple ROS clients sending continuous or frequent motion commands will also conflict.
 It is recommended that you use either the Pioneer interface or the ROS1 interface at any one time.
-It is also recommended that you design your ROS1 application such that only one ROS1 client is sending motion commands (`cmd_vel`) or they are carefully coordinated.
-(ROS1 clients can generally receive published data while a Pioneer client is connected, however, for logging, data collection, visualization, offline work, etc.)
+It is also recommended that you design your ROS application such that only one ROS client is sending motion commands (`cmd_vel`) or they are carefully coordinated.
+(ROS clients can generally receive published data while a Pioneer client is connected, however, for logging, data collection, visualization, offline work, etc.)